 Early Morning Touring:

 If you have a child with you that wants to do Jedi Training, then I highly recommend that you head over there first, quickly, to sign up.
 It fills up fast for the day and if you are not there first thing, you may miss your chance.
-If that does not interest you, then you will want to head to your non-fastpass ride (Toy Story Mania or Rock n’ Roller Coaster) and get that done first.
-Rock n’ Roller Coaster is a thrill ride with a 48 inch height requirement, so it may not be suitable if you have small children with you.
+If that does not interest you, then you will want to head to your non-fastpass rides in Toy Story Land and get those done first thing.

-Once you have done your first ride, I would recommend moving on to the other rides you have selected for fastpass.
+Once you have completed your non-fastpass rides in Toy Story Land, I would recommend moving on to the other rides you have selected for fastpass.
 They may be:

 - Rock n’ Roller Coaster